alifhughes/stage4notes/SOFT354/lecture-2.markdown

     - Using cudaMemcpy
 3. Kernel runs, computes sin(x) in parallel
     - On each thread
-4. Copy result beack to host to work with
+4. Copy result back to host to work with

 ### Static vs Dynamic allocation

 - Arrays can be _statically_ or _dynamically_ allocated
-- With **static allocation** the sizxe of the array must be known at compile time
+- With **static allocation** the size of the array must be known at compile time
-    - Space is reservered in the program's memory map
+    - Space is reserved in the program's memory map
     - _float staticArray[10];_

-- With **Dynamic allocation** the size of the array can be calculated at runt
+- With **Dynamic allocation** the size of the array can be calculated at run
     - **float* dynamicArray = (float*)malloc(n*sizeof(float));**
 - how many bites you want
 - **Array is just a pointer pointers are just integers**
-- In both cases the variable is just the momory address of the first element in the array
+- In both cases the variable is just the memory address of the first element in the array

 ![static-vs-dynamic-allocation](img/static-vs-dynamic-allocation.png)\